American Randy Gardner holds the record for the longest ever scientifically documented intentional period without sleep.

 8. Dying brain cells

-All sorts of different studies are pointing to how sleep deprivation damages brain cells.
+All sorts of different studies are pointing to how lack of sleep damages brain cells.

 One recent study found that in mice 25% of certain brain cells died as a result of a prolonged lack of sleep.

-Other studies have found lower integrity white matter in the brain, possibly as a result of sleep deprivation.
+Other studies have found lower integrity white matter in the brain, possibly as a result of lack of sleep.

 Just as lack of sleep is no good psychologically, it’s also no good physiologically.

-If a person suffers from sleep deprivation on a regular basis, they may start to experience mania.
+If a person suffers from lack of sleep on a regular basis, they may start to experience mania.

 Symptoms include psychosis, paranoia, extremely high energy levels, hallucinations, aggression and more.